 The Barefoot Dragonfly blog post reviewing the concerns has some great information.

 “Therapeutic grade” oil is not really a thing.
 Anyone can use that claim.
 There are oils that are better than others.
 But there are MANY brands of high quality oils.
 This is a 3 series blog post about choosing a company.
 I have many DT oils and I am happy with them.
 However, I am very unhappy with DT and YL’s business practices as they promote unsafe practices.
 I am switching to buying my oils from a different company in the future.
 It is important to choose your brand based on what is important to you.
 In addition to wanting high quality oils and good prices, it is importnant to me to support a company that promotes safe and honest business practices.

 This blog series gives great information for choosing a brand:

 Another blog by the Hippie Homemaker about choosing a brand

-Resource explaining how “Therpautic Grade: isn’t real:
+Resource explaining how “Therpautic Grade: isn’t a standard term.

 Oils and Kids

 There are oils that are not recommended to be used on kids of specific ages.
 This post shares some of the information.
 Remember, oils are medicinal.
 If they are so powerful, we need to treat them with respect just like medicines